A Few of my FAVORITE Things to do in Rothenburg Germany

 Walk the Walls

-One way to get a great view of Rothenburg is to walk the walls.
-Do all, or just a section.
+Walking the walls is a great way to get an overhead view of Rothenburg.
 You will find staircases leading up in various places around town (we used the one near the Plönlein).
-Go as far as you like… or just go a few 100 meters to get the feel of it.
+Go as far as you like, walk the 2 mile length, or go a few 100 meters to get the feel of it.
 You will see plaques along the wall displaying the names of people who helped pay for renovations in 1948.
-(Disney is there, which is only fitting, since they used Rothenburg in a few of their movies).
+(Walt Disney is there, which is only fitting since Rothenburg turns up in a few Disney movies).

 Rathaus and Market Square

-The Rathaus and Market Square are right in the center of the Altstadt, and make a great starting point, ending point, meeting place, and spot to get an Eis.
-There are tours of the Rathaus, and you can climb up the tower for another bird’s eye view of town.
+The Rathaus and Market Square are in the Altstadt’s center, making a great starting point, ending point, meeting place, and spot to get an Eis.
+There are tours of the Rathaus, and you can climb up the tower for another bird’s eye view of the town.

 Drinking away on the hour…